-Notes: These schedules only presents information for 2014; prior-year information is not available.
-Contributions as a percentage of covered-employee payroll may be different than the Board certified rate due to rounding or other administrative issues.
+These schedules only present information for the District's 2015 and subsequent reporting periods; prior-year information is not available.
+Contributions as a percentage of covered-employee payroll may be different than the Utah State Retirement Board certified rate due to rounding or other administrative issues.
+Tier 2 plan contributions include required contributions to finance the unfunded actuarial accrued liability of the Tier 1 plans and for death benefits.